instill-ai/component/.github/CONTRIBUTING.md

 - `source_url` points to the codebase that implements the component.
 This will be used by the documentation generation tool and also will be part of the [component definition list](https://openapi.instill.tech/reference/pipelinepublicservice_listcomponentdefinitions) endpoint.
-- `release_stage` describes the release stage of the component.
+- `releaseStage` describes the release stage of the component.
 Unimplemented stages (`RELEASE_STAGE_COMING_SOON` or `RELEASE_STAGE_OPEN_FOR_CONTRIBUTION`) will hide the component from the console (i.e. they can't be used in pipelines) but they will appear in the component definition list endpoint.